15 May 2023

 The SAB plays a vital role in researcher and programmatic evaluations for Geneva.
 The SAB assesses nominees for Geneva’s researcher recognition programs and selects recipients of these awards.

 Geneva’s Researcher of the Year (ROY) recognizes and honors Geneva researchers who have shaped military medicine in the delivery of better treatment options, therapies, and healthcare practices for U.S. service members and the public at large.
 The SAB evaluates nominees in areas of research quality, dissemination, mentorship, innovation, collaboration, and impact.
-Since 2014, six researchers have received this prestigious award.
+Since 2014, eight researchers have received this prestigious award.
 The ROY Award includes a monetary gift of $10,000 and is managed in accordance with Geneva’s gifting rules and regulations.

 The SAB is actively involved in the selection of recipients of the Jonas Scholars program, a joint scholarship between Geneva and Jonas Philanthropies.
 The scholarship provides funding to outstanding doctoral nursing candidates who are seeking to improve healthcare for veterans and military personnel.
 Since 2016, Geneva and the SAB have supported three nursing research PhD candidates.
 Recipients of the Jonas-Geneva Scholarship receive $10,000 to be matched by their respective university.
 Geneva’s commitment to nursing research is deeply rooted in the organization’s history beginning with the organization’s founder, Jane Taylor, a former nurse.